-Man enlisted to help retrieve friend’s stolen items accused of shooting in Enumclaw
+Man enlisted to help retrieve friend’s stolen items is charged in Enumclaw shooting

 - Police seek description of shooter who wounded 3 at Seattle’s Crocodile club

-“Frustrated with the slow police response to the investigation,” the woman and five friends, including Atiulagi, armed themselves with baseball bats, two BB guns and at least one gun and drove to the man’s house, according to the charges.
+“Frustrated with the slow police response to the investigation,” the woman and five friends, including Atiulagi, armed themselves with baseball bats, two BB guns and at least one gun and drove to the man’s home, according to the charges.

-Around 1:30 a.m., they knocked on the door but got no response so Atiulagi crawled through a window, then opened the door for a male accomplice, charging papers say.
+Around 1:30 a.m., they knocked on the door but got no response, so Atiulagi crawled through a window, then opened the door for a male accomplice, charging papers say.

-The victim, who had been asleep with his girlfriend, heard a noise and spotted people surrounding his trailer on his surveillance monitor so he armed himself with a handgun, threw open his bedroom door and saw two men in his living room, say the charges.
+The resident, who had been asleep with his girlfriend, heard a noise and on his surveillance monitor spotted people surrounding his trailer.
+He armed himself with a handgun, threw open his bedroom door and saw two men in his living room, say the charges.
 When he yelled at the men, Atiulagi fired at least two shots, hitting the man in the chest and pelvis, charging papers say.

 Atiulagi and his accomplice ran from the trailer and the entire group sped off in two vehicles, say the charges.
-The alleged victim fired toward the departing vehicles but the charges don’t say if either was hit.
+The man who had been shot fired toward the departing vehicles but the charges don’t say if either was hit.

 The injured man’s girlfriend drove him to the hospital.

 The wounded man denied burglarizing the woman’s home.
-He said he had purchased the TV and Xbox a couple weeks earlier from an unknown man, say the charges.
+He said he had purchased the TV and Xbox a couple of weeks earlier from an unknown man, the charges say.

-The woman who owns the items and another woman in the group were identified by deputies from the victim’s surveillance footage, say the charges.
+The woman who owns the items and another woman in the group were identified by deputies from the home-invasion victim’s surveillance footage, say the charges.
 When deputies went to talk to them, they recognized Atiulagi from the surveillance footage, charging papers say.

-Detectives say Atiulagi acknowledged he shot the victim, but claimed he was armed for protection and hadn’t intended to fire at anyone, according to the charges.
+Detectives say Atiulagi acknowledged he shot the man, but claimed he was armed for protection and hadn’t intended to fire at anyone, according to the charges.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.